tnelsond/tnelsond/_posts/2019-08-20-africa-update.md

 When we landed in Qatar we found our gate and waited in the lounge area.
 We could have met up with the other group of people going to Zambia Livingston, but they were at a far different gate and had a different path and we didn't have too much time.
 While we waited I played my tenor recorder.
 Then another American woman sat next to Aimee.

-``You going to Zambia with Overland?''
+"You going to Zambia with Overland?"
 She asked.

-``Yes.
-You must be Jessy.''
+"Yes.
+You must be Jessy."
 I said.

-``Yep.''
+"Yep."
 Jessy was even shorter than Aimee and had wavy hair.
 She'd been to Zambia before.

 We got on our flight and Jessy had the window seat, and I had the aisle seat with an empty seat between us.
 I could kinda see Joy and Hopper a few rows away and on the other side.